Vietnam.vn - Nền tảng quảng bá Việt Nam

 More cases of ID card change

-The Law on Citizen Identification (currently in effect) stipulates 6 cases in which citizens are granted a new citizen identification card.
+The Law on Citizen Identification (currently in effect) stipulates 6 cases in which citizens are granted a replacement citizen identification card.

-Specifically, including: when reaching the age to change the card (25, 40 and 60 years old); the card is damaged and cannot be used; there is a change in information about the last name, middle name, first name, and identifying characteristics; gender and hometown are re-identified; there are errors in the information on the card; or when the citizen requests.
+Specifically, including: when reaching the age to change the card (25, 40 and 60 years old); the card is damaged and cannot be used; there is a change in information about the last name, middle name, first name, and identifying characteristics; re-identification of gender and hometown; there is an error in information on the card; or when the citizen requests.

-According to the provisions of the Law on Identification, citizens are allowed to change their ID cards in the following 7 cases: reaching the age of card change (14, 25, 40 and 60 years old); having changes in information about last name, middle name, birth name, date of birth, month and year; having changes in identity, adding facial photo information, fingerprints, re-identifying gender or changing gender according to the provisions of law.
+According to the provisions of the Law on Identification, citizens are allowed to change their ID cards in the following 7 cases: reaching the age to change the card (14, 25, 40 and 60 years old); having changes in information about last name, middle name, birth name, date of birth, month and year of birth; having changes in identity, adding facial photo information, fingerprints, re-identifying gender or changing gender according to the provisions of law.

 In addition, there are cases where there are errors in the information printed on the ID card; at the request of the ID card holder when the information on the ID card changes due to administrative unit arrangement; re-establishing the personal identification number; or when the ID card holder requests.

 Compared to the Citizen Identification Law, the Identification Law adds many more cases of issuing and exchanging ID cards for citizens.
-Notably, the case of issuing and exchanging when there are changes due to the arrangement of administrative units.
+Notably, the case of issuing and exchanging when there are changes due to administrative unit arrangement.

 Explaining the above content, the National Assembly Standing Committee said that the provisions in the law help the ID card accurately reflect the citizen's information at the time of card use, ensuring the rights and convenience of the cardholder.
 In order to avoid causing trouble, the law clearly states that the issuance and replacement of cards will only be carried out when requested by the people.